Sustainable

 The richest 1% of humanity is responsible for more carbon emissions than the poorest 66%, with dire consequences for vulnerable communities and global efforts to tackle the climate emergency.

-Africa, which is home to about one in six of the world population, was responsible for just 4% of emissions.
+A report shows that in 2019 Africa, which is home to about one in six of the world population, was responsible for just 4% of emissions.

-According to: Jonathan Watts: Richest 1% account for more carbon emissions than poorest 66%, report says.
+According to Jonathan Watts.
+Richest 1% account for more carbon emissions than poorest 66%, report says.
 The Guardian, 20.11.2023.
 Data based on the report of Oxfam International.
 Climate Equality: A planet for the 99%.

 It is understandable why emission-reduction policies that ignore these vast inequalities are unlikely to gain widespread support and may meet with strong opposition.